In this interview we speak to her about:

 To answer your query, I must say that I have always been a big fan of the Indian Armed Forces from a very young age.
 I always admired what they did.
-The tales of raw courage and valour, courtesy the media on war anniversaries or books, struck a chord within me from an early age itself.
+The tales of raw courage and valour, courtesy the media, on war anniversaries or books, struck a chord within me from an early age itself.
 The Olive Green became a dream.
 A long time back, I used to say to myself that wouldn’t it be great if I could be an Army officer?
 Then I realized that there was no reason that I couldn’t be one!
 And moving ahead from admiration, I decided that I would opt for the Army as a career when it was time for me to make a choice.
 A big chunk of my life is related to this.
 I was an athlete throughout school, but got distant from it while doing law though I did stick to a bit of volleyball.
-I love travelling, writing and aviation.
+I love travelling, writing, and aviation.
 My ultimate goal in life is to be of some use to my country, because I am one of the privileged who had access to the best education and resources possible.
 I am not guided by jingoism, but simply by a sense of responsibility towards India.

 What was your law-school life and routine like?
-What activities were you involved in apart from the regular academic curriculum?

 Doing law had more to do with practicality than a direct interest in spite of having a grandfather who was a judge, an uncle who is a lawyer and a brother who is the Founder/CEO of the Be More America movement.
-I wanted to have a professional degree as a back-up in case my plan of joining the forces didn’t work out.
+I wanted to have a professional degree as back-up in case my plan of joining the forces didn’t work out.
 However, from my very first week in law school, I got hooked to law.
 I enjoyed every semester thoroughly.
-Apart from academics, I devoted my time to writing papers, extra reading, volunteering for college events and even a couple of moots!
-I was always amongst the top 10 of my batch Its necessary for me to dispel the flawed logic of only those joining the army who are weak academically/unaccomplished.
+Apart from academics, I devoted my time to writing papers, extra reading, volunteering for college events and even a couple of moots.
+I was always amongst the top ten of my batch.
+Its necessary for me to dispel the flawed logic of only those joining the army who are weak academically/unaccomplished.
 All in all, it was an enriching and wholesome experience.
 I am glad I am a lawyer!

 I cleared CDSE four times.
 The first three times, I appeared for the exam simply for the heck of it, knowing very well I wasn’t eligible for SSB.
 Around this time, I discovered my ineligibility for the flying branch of the Indian Air Force due to crossing the age limit by a mere one day, and this caused an immediate dip in my enthusiasm as I had always wanted to be a pilot.
 I applied for LL.M to a number of foreign universities, and got accepted at almost all of them- Berkeley, UCL, SOAS, Essex, etc.